anggaggaH/site-documentation/docs/tutorial-basics/sign-configuration.md

 ### Width

-Width of plate should rounded to next 100mm
+Width of plate should rounded next to 100mm.

 ## Render
 This function will try to get current scale based on font size and distribute to `Sign File` that we create before